 Making such a giant leap forward from $30 to $300 daily ad spend is always a delicate process, so you better know what you are doing.
 We would love to assist you and present four practical ways to scale your Facebook ads while maintaining a healthy ROAS.

 1. Reconsider the Audience Size

 On the contrary, you need to widen your search and use the Lookalike Audiences feature to find more prospects.
 How can you do it?
-The idea is simple – instead of going for only 1% of the most promising prospects, you should target 3% to 5% of the general audience.
+The idea is simple – instead of going for only 1% of the most promising candidates, you should target 3% to 5% of the general audience.
 In other words, scaling a Facebook ad campaign enables you to reach several times more consumers than before.

 2. Build a Facebook Funnel

 On the other hand, the cost of bidding to reach out to the warmer audience is also lower.
-You can always choose to target specific goals like clicks, image or video views, abandoned carts, and other segments of the sales funnel.
+You can always target specific goals like clicks, image or video views, abandoned carts, and other segments of the sales funnel.

 3. Increase the Budget